 The general outline for me goes something like “I am living in a really-nice house in a peaceful country setting.
 The only sounds I hear are the birds and the bees and the breeze in the trees.
 My health is the best it’s ever been, due to my excellent diet, the supplements I take, all of the great healing work I get done, as well as the exercise I do daily.
+I love my days and just dance through them, enjoying all of the activities I do.
 I have a substantial income from my Internet business, and I am constantly improving the lives of thousands of people.
 I have great friends who love and respect me, as well as some romantic interests” And I go on filling in the details.

 Notice that I do not say “I will be living…”, but I say it in the present tense.
 At the same time I do this, I generate the feeling I will have when I am experiencing all of this.

 This part is very important, as it is what energizes the experience.
 Otherwise, you are just saying words and they will thus have little power.
 This ritual always makes me feel great, so if you work with this technique, be sure to create that feeling.